Enjoy a Winter Stay at a Camper Cabin

 Eighteen state parks offer rustic camper cabins for winter stays.
 These small, wood cabins have bunkbeds, table and chairs, and are heated by electricity or propane; there are no bathrooms or kitchens (bring a camp stove to use outside).
 The simplicity of the experience has its own rewards: the solitude of a winter night in the woods, warming by the campfire under a starlit sky, fresh snow sparkling in the moonlight.

-The camper cabins sleep up to six, and cost $45-50 per night.
-Find out more, including which state parks offer them for winter use, at www.mndn.gov/parks.
+The camper cabins sleep up to six, and start at $50 per night.
+Find out more, including which state parks offer them for winter use, on the DNR website.

 Of course, there are several resorts that offer trailside cabins with all the comforts of home, if you want to enjoy more indoor amenities after a day on the trail.